-Measuring scope 1, 2 and 3 emissions, reducing scope 1 and 2 emissions to zero, and scope 3 as close to zero as possible, and offsetting any residual scope 3 emissions using carbon removal offsets only.
+Measuring Scope 1, 2 and 3 emissions, reducing Scope 1 and 2 emissions to zero, and Scope 3 by a minimum of 50%, and balancing any residual Scope 3 emissions using accredited carbon removal schemes.
 To be net zero carbon a business can also be carbon neutral.

 Relating to foods, products or farming methods produced from natural sources.
 Or involving production without the use of chemical fertilisers, pesticides, or other artificial chemicals.

 The reason that something exists or is done, made or used.
 A company's purpose is bigger than its product or service - it's the who and why.
 It should drive your major decisions.
 In this Decade of Action, having a positive impact on planet and society should guide businesses' purpose.